scala/scala-lang/blog/_posts/2016-05-27-scala-center-advisory-board.md

 ## The First Meeting

+As the process was new for all of the members and less time was available for preparing proposals, we made the concession to allow proposals to be presented *at* the meeting (without prior submission), but in future, we will require that proposals be submitted to the repository at least a week before the meeting to give all the members an opportunity to consider them before meeting.

 During the first meeting, we also elected Seth Tisue as the secretary, and his minutes will be published in the next few days.

-The meeting itself was a success.
-We deferred one proposal until the next meeting (which will take place in August), but adopted four others.
+The meeting itself was a success!
+We deferred one proposal until the next meeting (which will take place in August), but adopted four others:

-As the process was new for all of the members and less time was available for members to prepare proposals, we made the concession to allow proposals to be presented *at* the meeting (without prior submission), but in future, proposals must be submitted to the repository at least a week before the meeting to give all the members an opportunity to consider them before meeting.
+ - to clarify the governance of Scala, including the SIP/SLIP process,
+ - to define a migration path from Scala 2.x to Dotty,
+ - to create a new unpaid "publicity chair" role for the Scala Center, and
+ - to ensure continuation of support of Scala.js.

+Over the coming weeks, we will be taking steps to ensure these recommendations come to fruition.

 It was a lot of work to get this far, but, after our first successful meeting, I'm very much looking forward to the next one!